Puyodead1/pluto-downloader/README.md

 # NOTE

 This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 # License

 All code is licensed under the MIT license

-# Credits
-this is a fork of my Udemy-downloader and inherits all credits: https://github.com/Puyodead1/udemy-downloader